SeaQL/seaql.github.io/Seaography/docs/06-access-control/04-filters.md

 }
 ```

 This method is called on Read, Create, Update, Delete.
-So you can apply conditional logic based on operation performed and other information from context.
+So you can apply conditional logic based on operation performed and other contextual information.